Serbia and Montenegro in the Eurovision Song Contest 2004: Competing entries

+Final

 Evropesma-Europjesma 2004

-Evropesma-Europjesma 2004 was the national final organised by UJRT in order to select the Serbian and Monetengrin entry for the Eurovision Song Contest 2004.
-The competition took place at the Sava Centarin Belgrade on 21 February 2004, hosted by Aleksandar Bojović and Nina Mudrinić.
-The show was broadcast in Serbia on RTS1 and RTS Sat as well as streamed online via the broadcaster's website rts.co.yu, and in Montenegro on TVCG 1 and TVCG Sat.
+Evropesma-Europjesma 2004 was the national final organised by UJRT in order to select the Serbian–Monetengrin entry for the Eurovision Song Contest 2004.
+The competition took place at the Sava Centar in Belgrade on 21 February 2004, hosted by Aleksandar Bojović and Nina Mudrinić.
+The show was broadcast in Serbia on RTS 1 and RTS Sat as well as streamed online via the broadcaster's website rts.co.yu, and in Montenegro on TVCG 1 and TVCG Sat.